Yapen Islands Regency

 Yapen Islands Regency is a regency (kabupaten) in Papua Province of eastern Indonesia.
-It covers an area of 2,432.49 sqkm, and had a population of 82,951 at the 2010 Census and 112,676 at the 2020 Census.
-The official estimate as at mid 2021 was 114,210.
+It covers an area of 2,432.49 sqkm, and had a population of 82,951 at the 2010 Census and 112,676 at the 2020 Census; the official estimate as at mid 2023 was 115,056 (comprising 58,854 males and 56,202 females).
 It comprises an archipelago which lies in Cenderawasih Bay off the north coast of Western New Guinea.

 Geography

 The regency includes the islands and island groups of the Yapen Islands archipelago, including the main Yapen island.
 Its capital is Serui (part of Yapen Selatan district).
 The area is seismically active.
 A magnitude 7.5 earthquake in 1979 caused serious destruction and a tsunami, killing 115 people.